 Gilbert-Lurie’s Holocaust memoir, Bending Toward the Sun, documents her mother’s experience in the Holocaust and the intergenerational transmission of trauma.
 She has spoken in a variety of countries and across the US about the book, the Holocaust, and its implications for the world.

 Leslie is an active member, and previously the Co-Chair, of HRW’s Los Angeles Committee.
 She also is a member of the Pacific Council on International Policy Board of Directors.

-Leslie spent much of her early career at NBC, where she oversaw NBC Productions and the Comedy division, co-wrote television episodes, and co-founded an in-house production company, Lurie- Horwits productions.
-Afterward, she consulted for USA Network and Disney Television.
-Previously, as a lawyer, Leslie worked at the law firm of Manatt, Phelps, Rothenberg and Tunney and served as a Ninth Circuit Court of Appeals Law Clerk.
-While at UCLA, she was the Student Regent, on the Board of Regents of the University of California.
+Gilbert-Lurie spent her earlier career as a television executive at NBC, where she oversaw NBC Productions and the comedy division, co-wrote television episodes for Alf and Saved by the Bell, and co-founded an in-house production company, Lurie- Horwits Productions.
+She later consulted for USA Network and Disney Television.
+As a lawyer, Leslie worked at the law firm of Manatt, Phelps, Rothenberg and Tunney, and she served as a Ninth Circuit Court of Appeals Law Clerk for Judge Harry Pregerson.